The Fitgenes Health and Wellbeing Profile

-The VDR gene influences 900 other genes and the importance for immunity, inflammation control, bone health, skin and the nervous system is probably only the tip of the iceberg as we are learning more and more about what Vitamin D does in the body.
+The VDR gene influences 900 other genes.
+Its importance to immunity, inflammation control, bone health, skin, and the nervous system is probably only the tip of the iceberg.
+We are learning more and more about what Vitamin D does in the body.

 Methylation and Homocysteine Metabolism

-Homocysteine is a naturally occurring chemical that only exists in the body for a short period of time.
-It has an important role but if levels increase can put people at risk for a number of chronic diseases.
-These include cardiovascular disease, stroke ,diabetes ,alzheimers disease and osteoporosis.
+Homocysteine is a naturally occurring chemical that only exists in the body for a short period.
+It has an important role, but if levels increase can put people at risk for several chronic diseases.
+These include cardiovascular disease, stroke, diabetes, Alzheimer’s disease, and osteoporosis.
 Homocysteine in high levels can increase cell damage and also inflammation.

-The gene profile looks at any weakness in this methylation pathway which could lead to high levels of homocysteine and general toxicity
+The gene profile looks at any weakness in this methylation pathway, leading to high homocysteine and general toxicity levels.

 Vitamin B12 Gene Status is also checked because of its significance in this pathway and its importance for other health issues in its own right.